Sérénade mélancolique: Music

-The score of the Sérénade mélancolique shows that it is clearly written in the key of B-flat minor, although a number of sources describe it as being in B minor.
-This confusion may have come about because the note the English-speaking world calls B-flat is known in German musical nomenclature as B, while B-natural is known in Germany as H.
+The score of the Sérénade mélancolique shows that it is clearly written in the key of B♭ minor, although a number of sources describe it as being in B minor.
+This confusion may have come about because the note the English-speaking world calls B♭ is known in German musical nomenclature as B, while B♮ is known in Germany as H.

-Influences

 The piece borrows from other compositions Tchaikovsky was working on at the time.
 The beginning is quoted from Oxana's challenge to Vakula in Act II, Scene 2 of Vakula the Smith/Cherevichki.
 A melody in the central section mirrors a melody from the slow movement of the Piano Concerto No. 1.